 The Undergraduate Course Syllabus Policy requires that syllabi contain a statement about the availability of reasonable accommodations for students with disabilities.
-Below is the recommended statement.
-Please copy it directly for your syllabus.
+Below (in bold) is the recommended statement.
+Please copy it directly into your syllabus.

 Accessibility and Accommodations:

-It is the University’s goal that learning experiences be as accessible as possible.
-If you anticipate or experience physical or academic barriers based on disability or pregnancy, please let me know immediately so that we can discuss options.
-You are also welcome to contact Disability Resources (520-621-3268) to establish reasonable accommodations.
+At the University of Arizona we strive to make learning experiences as accessible as possible.
+If you anticipate or experience physical or academic barriers based on disability or pregnancy, you are welcome to let me know so that we can discuss options.
+You are also encouraged to contact Disability Resources (520-621-3268) to explore reasonable accommodation.

 Please be aware that the accessible table and chairs in this room should remain available for students who find that standard classroom seating is not usable.

-Instructors are encouraged to provide appropriate individual flexibility to all students.
-When disability-related accommodations are requested, instructors should consult with DRC staff to identify strategies or accommodations to provide access.
+Instructors oftentimes provide individual flexibility to all students and of course this flexibility should be provided fairly and equitably.
+When disability-related accommodations are requested, instructors should consult with DRC staff if there are questions or concerns.